egimenos/albums-reviews/README.md

-# Pitchfork Album Reviews
+# Albums Reviews

-A backend project to fetch album reviews from various websites and expose endpoints via an API for further use. the motivation behind it is to use it a s a side project to keep practicing with Nestjs framework.
+A backend project to fetch album reviews from various websites and expose endpoints via an API for further use. the motivation behind it is to use it as a side project to keep practicing with Nestjs framework.

 ## Features